amer-baniodeh/project-1-deep-learning-image-classification-with-cnn/README.md

-# Project-1: Image Classification with Transfer Learning using MobileNetV2
+# Project-1 - Image Classification CNN
+##  with Transfer Learning using MobileNetV2, Image Resizing to 96x96, Data Augmentation and Image upscaling

 ## About